inanna-malick/file_io_with_akka_streams/working_with_files.md

 ### Parsing CSV files

 Parsing CSV-encoded data is quite simple.
-For this chapter, we'll be making a few simplifying assumptions.
+For this post, we'll be making a few simplifying assumptions.
 First, commas and newlines are _reserved characters_.
 They will only be used to separate rows and lines.
 Second, all CSV files have a header row.

 .CSV streaming read prelude
 ```scala